ddeville/scripts/README.md

 # Scripts

-A bunch of configs, tools and scripts I use on every machine I set up.
+A bunch of configs, tools and install scripts I use on every machine I set up.
 This repo is named `scripts` mostly for historical reasons.

 ## Installation